 Short Term Rental Alliance of San Diego

-We are a group of hosts in the City of San Diego utilizing home sharing sites such as AirBNB, VRBO, and many others.
-We use these sites to list private rooms, couches, or our entire homes online for others to utilize when they come to town.
+We are a group of regular people living in the City of San Diego utilizing home-sharing sites such as AirBNB, VRBO, and many others list private rooms, couches, or our entire homes online to share with other people when they come to town.

-Our alliance was established in January 2015 to lobby politicians within the City of San Diego to create beneficial, meaningful, and clear regulations on home sharing & short term rentals, as none currently exist within municipal codes.
+Our alliance was established in January 2015 to lobby our local politicians in the City of San Diego to create beneficial, meaningful, and clear regulations for home-sharing & short term rentals.
 Read more about why we came into existence here.

-We have established our site to provide information to other hosts, city politicians, and the public about home sharing and short term rentals, the benefits they bring to San Diego, current regulations that affect hosts, and proposed changes to municipal and tax laws.
+We have established our website to provide information to other hosts, city politicians, our neighbors, and the public about home sharing and short term rentals, the benefits they bring to San Diego, current regulations that affect hosts, and proposed changes to municipal and tax laws.

 Savings Renting A Private Room via Home Sharing vs Hotel

-Individuals who list all or a portion of their home on a home sharing service, and host someone for less than 30 days also fall into this category.
+Individuals who list all or a portion of their home on a home sharing service, and host someone for less than 30 days are considered a short-term rental.

 Guests are typically looking for a “local, intimate” experience that corporate, commercial hotels can’t provide – they want to meet new people, make new friends, experience the best our city has to offer, and also mitigate the financial burden that staying with a commercial, corporate hotel/motel would entail.